paper2024/Compe/README.md

 ## Experimental Results

-To demonstrate the model's validity and generalizability, we conducted experiments using additional pre-trained MLLMs across a broader range of multi-modal tasks.
+To demonstrate the validity and generalizability of the model, we also conducted experiments using the second type of MLLMs (BLIP-2-12B and LLaVA-13B) as the baseline model.
+These experiments encompassed a broader spectrum of multi-modal tasks on the MME and MM-Vet datasets.

 ![2](./assets/2.jpg)